mzdv/basenumber-homework/README.md

 - Run client with: `node client.js`

-- Follow the instructions at the screen
+- Follow instructions at the client prompt

 Have fun.